 Welcome to the Faculty of Science at the University of Bath.
 I am delighted that you have chosen to pursue your postgraduate training with us.
 In some cases that means continuing from your previous studies at Bath, and you will be familiar with the campus and the staff.
 But for those of you electing to move to Bath from elsewhere, this will be an exciting new challenge.
-All of you will be embarking on a new phase in your lives and a move to a new style of thinking and learning inherent in postgraduate training; the Faculty of Science Graduate School is here to facilitate this transition.
+All of you will be embarking on a new phase in your lives and a move to a new style of thinking and learning inherent in postgraduate training; your Department and the Taught Programmes Team are here to facilitate this transition.
 Above all, we want you all to succeed in your chosen course or research project, and that it should be an enriching and enjoyable experience.
-So do attend the induction events to meet the Graduate School team and to network with your peers.
+So do attend the induction events to meet key colleagues from the Faculty and the Department, and to network with your peers.
 I look forward to meeting you all in the coming weeks.